 An employer discriminates on the basis of national origin when it makes employment decisions based on a person's ancestry, ethnicity or birthplace, or because of traits closely linked to ethnicity (such as surname, accent, cultural identity, and so on).
 National origin is prohibited by Title VII and the laws of most states.

 National origin discrimination sometimes takes a direct form.
 For example, an employer may refuse to hire anyone from Haiti or refuse to interview anyone with a Hispanic-sounding surname.
 Sometimes, discrimination takes a more subtle form.
-For example, en employer might refuse to allow employees to wear garments that reflect their ethnicity, or selectively enforce an “English-only” rule solely against employees who speak Farsi.
+For example, an employer might refuse to allow employees to wear garments that reflect their ethnicity, or selectively enforce an "English-only" rule solely against employees who speak Farsi.

 Often, national origin discrimination is based on stereotypes about what people from a certain country are "like," whether the employer itself holds that stereotype or believes that its customers do.

 Here are some examples of national origin discrimination:

 Because accent is closely associated with national origin, employers can legitimately make job decisions based on an employee's accent only if the accent significantly interferes with the employee's ability to do the job.
 For example, a business might transfer an employee with a heavy accent from a software help desk position to a job that doesn't require customer contact.
 Such a transfer would be legitimate if customers had complained that they could not understand his instructions; the same transfer would be illegal if the employee was transferred simply because he had an accent or a particular type of accent, not because the accent impaired his ability to do the job.